AscendOptimizer: Episodic Agent for Ascend NPU Operator Optimization: The AscendOptimizer Agent

-Given a set of hardware constraints $H$ (e.g., buffer capacity, pipeline stages), our objective is to identify the optimal Tiling function $\mathcal{T}^*$ and Kernel implementation $\mathcal{K}^*$ that minimize the end-to-end execution latency on real hardware:
+Given hardware constraints $H$ (e.g., buffer capacity, pipeline stages, and alignment rules), our objective is to identify the tiling function $\mathcal{T}^{*}$ and kernel implementation $\mathcal{K}^{*}$ that minimize end-to-end latency on real hardware: